• Skip to primary navigation

 The Ghoul Archipelago by Stephen Kozeniewski book photo by Erica Robyn Reads

-The Ghoul Archipelago by Stephen Kozeniewski is fun page-turner that will delight you with each turn that the story takes!
+The Ghoul Archipelago by Stephen Kozeniewski is a fun page-turner that will delight you with each turn that the story takes!
 Of course, as this tale also features zombies, there is some wonderfully vivid violence scattered throughout.

-I had so much fun with this one!
+I had SO MUCH fun with this one!

 Let’s dive in!

-My Thoughts on The Ghoul Archipelago by Stephen Kozeniewski
+My Thoughts on The Ghoul Archipelago by Stephen Kozeniewski –

-This story is a character-driven tale that will have you either rooting for the characters, or wishing that they would meet a sudden demise!
+This story is a character-driven tale that will have you either rooting for the characters or wishing that they would meet a sudden demise!

 At the beginning of the novel, the chapters were organized in a way that would feature one group of characters at a time before jumping to another group.
 As each grouping was very intriguing to me, I couldn’t stop reading because I wanted to see how things were going to turn out for each of them!
-I absolutely loved that we kept jumping from group to group until each storylines began to merge with one another.
+I absolutely loved that we kept jumping from group to group until each storyline began to merge with one another.

 While some of the storylines were very different from one another, there was one element that was present throughout: the dead were rising.